-New England Short Track Showdown returning to Loudon in 2018
+New England Short Track Showdown Returning To Loudon In 2018

-THOMPSON, Conn.
-(WWLP) – Last Friday, at Thompson Speedway Motorsports Park during the Sunoco World Series Of Racing, promoter Bob Guptill announced that the second annual New England Short Track Showdown will return to New Hampshire Motor Speedway on Saturday and Sunday June 23 and 24, 2018.
+THOMPSON, CT (WWLP) – Last Friday at Thompson Speedway Motorsports Park during the Sunoco World Series Of Racing, Promoter Bob Guptill announced that the second annual New England Short Track Showdown will return to New Hampshire Motor Speedway on Saturday and Sunday June 23 and 24, 2018.

 The event was held back on July 1 with the same four divisions that will race in next year’s event.
 Guptill learned a lot as it was the first ever event he promoted on his own without a track assisting him.
 They learned a lot of advertising things that could help them and help the teams going into year two for this event in getting stuff out there and being more of a presence throughout all the local short tracks to help out with the event.